2004shweta/Kisaan_Bazar/README.md

 - **Farmers and Contractors:** Separate interfaces for both farmers and contractors. 👩‍🌾👨‍🌾
 - **Smart Contracts:** Automation of farming agreements to ensure that terms are met, and payments are processed on time. 🤖
-- **Traceability:** Full transparency in the supply chain from farm to market. 🔗
-- **Dispute Handling:** Mechanisms for resolving disputes between farmers and contractors. ⚖️
-- **Secure Transactions:** Ensures safe and reliable contract execution with built-in payment gateways. 💳
 - **User-Friendly Dashboard:** Farmers can post crop details, and contractors can view and connect with farmers. 🖥️
 - **Database Management:** Mongoose and Express.js for managing farmers' and contractors' data. 📊
 - **Review System:** Allows farmers and contractors to provide feedback for further improvements. ⭐